ixmaps/IXmapsClient/README.md

 ### Running on Windows

 After downloading the built package, extract it.
-Go to the extracted directory, right-click on ixnode.exe and choose Run as Administrator.
+Go to the extracted directory, right-click on ixnode.exe and choose "Run as Administrator."

 ## Developing IXnode